ashwinvin/websurfx/docs/developing.md

 ### Environment Variables

 All environment variables are optional.
-Currently, there are not many environment variables used, as most of the user preferences are stored under the `websurfx` folder (located under the codebase (`websurfx` directory)) in the `config.lua` file.
+Currently, there are not many environment variables used, as most of the user preferences are stored under the `anvesh` folder (located under the codebase (`anvesh` directory)) in the `config.lua` file.

 The list of all the available environment variables are listed below: